taroooyan/bg-wiki/NANO-MANUAL.md

 * NOW: Piezo buzzer: Goes in the large circular spot in the upper left quadrant of the main board, and has two leads.
 It can go in any orientation.

 * LATER and OPTIONAL (no longer included): Audio jack: This is actually for sending click data to an external device, such as an iPhone.
 If you have obtained one yourself, itʼs best to wait until the next step, *“Headers and Breakouts”* for this.
-(This part can be ordered from Sparkfun as part # 11570 : TRRS 3.5mm Jack Breakout) https://www.sparkfun.com/products/11570
+(This part can currently be ordered from Sparkfun as part # 11570 : TRRS 3.5mm Jack Breakout) https://www.sparkfun.com/products/11570

 ***